Gravitational waves from the vacuum decay with LISA: Computation of gravitational wave spectrum

 These results are easy to read from Figure~\ref{fg:GW}.
-First of all, the GW spectrum for the scalar with gravity case has a larger amplitude than that in the only scalar case at the same frequency.
-Especially, when $\beta_{s}/H_*=2$, the $S+G$ case can be tested by even two years' observation.
-It shows scalar with gravity case will be tested easier than the scalar-only case in the same original setting, which means the possibility for distinguishing the two cases in the first range of the eLISA observation.
-Secondly, the spectrum from the scalar case has been out of range of the eLISA sensitivity when $\beta_{s}/H_*=2000$, but the amplitude of the scalar with gravity case still can be observed.
-This result is mainly based on the different contributions from parameter $\beta$.
+First, the GW spectrum for the scalar with gravity case has a larger amplitude than that in the scalar-only case at the same frequency. { When gravity is considered, the peak frequency shifts to the upper left.} In particular, when $\beta_{s}/H_*=1500$, the $S+G$ case can be tested by the LISA observation; however, the scalar-only case exhibits our range.
+This suggests that the scalar with the gravity case will be tested easier than the scalar-only case in the same original setting, which implies the possibility for distinguishing the two cases in the LISA observation.
+This result is mainly based on the different contributions from the $\beta$ parameter. }